vespa-engine/sample-apps/examples/operations/README.md

 application demonstrates deploying a simple Vespa application on Kubernetes (Google GKE).

 ## Monitoring
-These are monitoring and metrics oriented applications.
+These are monitoring and metrics-oriented applications.

 ### Vespa metrics and monitoring
 The [Vespa metrics and monitoring](monitoring/album-recommendation-monitoring/)